 NOT BUDGETING FOR THE CARRYING COSTS OF YOUR PROPERTY

-The costs you are about to incur consist of two major components.
-The first one is obvious.
-It’s whatever you are planning to spend renovating your property.
+The costs you are about to incur consists of two major components.
+The first one is obvious – it is the amount you are planning to spend renovating your property.
 There are other types of costs, however.
 One of the most common mistakes we see investors make when estimating rehab costs is forgetting to budget for them.
 I am specifically talking about carrying costs.
 Carrying costs and costs associated with owning a home.

-Carrying costs include property taxes, homeowner’s / condo association dues, insurance, payments on your loan, utilities and basic property maintenance such as cutting grass.
+Carrying costs include property taxes, homeowner’s / condo association dues, insurance, payments on your loan, utilities and basic property maintenance such as landscaping upkeep.
 Remember the joke that there are only two things in life that are certain: death and taxes?
 If you are in rehab business, there is a third: carrying costs.
-These costs can sneak in on you and slowly, but surely nibble your profits away, especially if you are making these mistakes:
+These costs can sneak in on you and slowly but surely nibble your profits away, especially if you are making these mistakes: